MaxxKra/battery-card/README.md

 - Simple integration with Home Assistant

 ## Installation

+### Method 1

+Install the repository as a custom repository in HACS:

+1. Open HACS.
+2. Click on the three dots in the top right corner.
+3. Select "Custom repositories".
+4. In the opened window, enter the repository URL: `https://github.com/MaxxKra/battery-card.git`.
+5. Choose "Lovelace" for the category.
+6. Click "Add".

+After adding:

+1. Close the window and search for the repository in HACS.
+2. Select it and click "Install" at the bottom right.

+The repository and its resources will be automatically added.
+You may need to clear the browser cache and refresh the browser.

+### Method 2

 1. Download the `battery-card.js` file.
 2. Place the file in your `www` folder.